codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 toc: true
 ---

-View, monitor, and analyze deployments across your enterprise in the Applications dashboard.
-As a one-stop shop for Argo Rollouts and Argo CD, the Applications dashboard in Codefresh delivers on the challenge of keeping track of your deployments, whatever the frequency and scale.
+Monitor applications, deployments, application resources, and services in the Applications dashboard.
+As a one-stop shop for Argo Rollouts and Argo CD, the Applications dashboard in Codefresh delivers on the challenge of keeping track of your deployments, whatever the frequency and scale, across all clusters in your enterprise.
 A wide range of filters, progressive delivery views, and enriched CI and CD information, provide full traceability and visibility to your deployments.

-What can you do in the Applications dashbaord?
-Select the view
+You can monitor different levels and aspects of applications, including the application itself as a microservice, its deployments, resources, and services.
+* Application
+  Monitor application health and sync status.
+  Visibility into deployments from all the clusters associated with the provisioned runtimes, in-cluster and managed
+* Timeline on current and historical deployments
+* Enriched CI information for deployments, including links to container images, Git hashes correlated with feature requests, Jira issues

+* Application resources
+  Monitor health, sync, manifests, logs, and events for application resources.

+* Application services

-Customize the view
+Customize applications view with filters
 View application information
 Monitor application resources
 Monitor application deployments